Your Cart (0)

 • Helps relieve headaches

-Consider investing in a pelvic support belt.
+Another way to get SI joint pain relief in pregnancy is a pelvic support belt.
 These are created specifically with pregnancy in mind.
-They are designed to provide support under the belly and lift the belly to alleviate pressure on the hips and pelvis.
-Support belts provide high support and medium compression, providing the perfect pair for you and your baby during pregnancy.
+They are designed to provide support under the belly and lift the belly to help with managing pelvic pressure.
+Support belts, like the V-Sling Support Band, provide high support and medium compression, providing the perfect pair for you and your baby during pregnancy.
 They have many benefits and offer an all-natural approach to helping with SI joint pain.
 Most women benefit from support belts that have an option for a built-in pocket to place a heating patch or ice pack on the back for added relief.
 Some belts are even eligible for insurance reimbursement as well.
 Be sure to check with your insurance if you have questions or concerns on coverage.
 Pelvic support belts provide relief from:

 • Pressure on your bladder